 Concrete Block Cavity

-One of the challenges of building a DIY cold plunge is getting the correct strength in the walls.
+One of the main challenges in building a DIY cold plunge is ensuring the walls have the necessary strength to withstand the pressure.

 CMU Block

 CMU blocks are the hollow concrete building blocks you commonly see in construction.
-They are cheap to buy and do a really good job of creating a strong structure for the cold plunge.
+These are a cost-effective and reliable option for creating a strong structure for your cold plunge.
+They are widely used in construction due to their affordability and durability.

 ICF Block

-Insulating concrete form or insulated concrete form (ICF) is a system of formwork for reinforced concrete usually made with a rigid thermal insulation that stays in place as a permanent interior and exterior substrate for walls, floors, and roofs.
+Insulating Concrete Form (ICF), or Insulated Concrete Form, is a system of formwork used for reinforced concrete construction.
+These forms are made of rigid thermal insulation, which remains in place permanently to serve as the interior and exterior substrate for walls, floors, and roofs.

 In ground Cavity